typemill/typemill/content/3_for-theme-developers/05-twig.md

 </ul>
 ````

-As you can see, the Twig syntax is a cleaner and easier than pure PHP:
+As you can see, the Twig syntax is cleaner and easier than pure PHP:

 - You don't need the long `<?php echo something; ?>` introduction.
 - You don't need the `$` to mark a variable.